tony-ronnqvist/CITool/README.md

 ```
   gradlew build
 ```
+The program is tested with JUnit as the unit-tests.

 Notification: After compilation and testing, the CI server sends notification of CI results (Commit status) back to GitHub.
 Commit statuses with state, target_url, description and context are created for a given SHA.
 Then the commit statuses with the GitHub personal access token would be sent back to GitHub through HttpPost.